renato76/sei-project-4/README.md

 ## **Approach**
 My approach was work entirely on back end first, and then once that was complete start working on the front end in React.

-First of all I planned how the app should function and what the user should be able to see and do.
+First of all, I planned how the app should function and what the user should be able to see and do.

-Then I created simple wireframes to reflect this.
+Then, I created simple wireframes to reflect this.

 <br/>
 <br/>